memflow/memflow-registry/README.md

 The image can be configured via environment variables.
 For a full list of all available variables take a look at the [.env.example](.env.example) file.
 To get started, you will most likely just want to override the `MEMFLOW_PUBLIC_KEY_FILE` and `MEMFLOW_BEARER_TOKEN` variables.

 The image is also configured to store all artifacts in `/var/lib/memflow-registry/data/mfdata`.
-To ensure the database survives containers restart create a volume binding for the folder.
+To ensure the database survives container restarts, create a volume binding for the folder.

 ### Scalability